 Koji is a cereal grain (like rice or barley) that has been inoculated with the mold Aspergillus oryzae.
 As this mold (whose family members include molds that form on bread and cheese) consumes the starches in the rice, it creates powerful enzymes.
 These enzymes then have a dramatic effect on the flavor of foods that koji is added to.
-The most famous application of koji is to make miso, a fermented bean paste.
+The most well-known role of koji is its part in making miso, a fermented bean paste.

 If you’ve made it this far, chances are you have already made miso once or twice, and are now looking to go deeper by creating your own koji at home!